-Membership: Five to six faculty (one elected from each College and one elected from the Library); two students; and Ex Officio: Vice President for Finance and Administration/designee, Vice President of Auxiliary Enterprises or designee, Vice President for Diversity and Inclusion or Designee, Director of University Projects and Planning/designee, and a representative from Law Enforcement.
+Membership: Five to six faculty (one elected from each College, and one elected from the Library); two students; and Ex Officio: Vice President for Finance and Administration or designee,

+Vice President of Auxiliary Enterprises or designee, Vice President for Diversity and Inclusion or Designee, Director of University Projects and Planning or designee, and a representative from Law Enforcement.

-Purpose: The committee should be aware of all projects posted on the facilities website.
-The duties of this committee are to consider and recommend suggested campus improvements regarding campus buildings and grounds, including traffic, parking and safety issues, classroom maintenance and custodial services, campus beautification, and other special requests involving the physical plant of the University.
-Recommended improvements will reflect a sustainable, functional, aesthetically pleasing, safe, and cohesive campus environment.
-Recommendations passed by the Faculty Senate will be forwarded to the Provost/Vice President for Academic Affairs and the Senior Vice President for Finance and Administration.
+Purpose: The committee serves as a touchstone of communication between faculty and University Projects, Planning, and Facilities Management.
+In recognition that the University is a dynamic institution with ongoing facilities projects, this committee will contribute ideas to the long-term strategic planning of the university's buildings and grounds, including pedagogical needs and practices.
+Campus buildings and grounds, traffic, parking and safety issues, classroom maintenance and custodial services, campus beautification, and other special requests involving the physical plant of the University, are within the purview of this committee.
+Recommendations will reflect a sustainable, functional, aesthetically pleasing, safe, and cohesive campus environment.
+The duties of this committee include relaying information faculty regarding existing projects in faculty members' respective colleges.
+Recommendations passed by the Faculty Senate will be forwarded to the Executive Vice President, the Senior Vice President for Finance and Administration, and the Provost.